twigglits/who-aids-prop/sphinxdoc/source/simpact_output.rst

      ``inf`` (infinity).
   5. ``DiedNow``: If the treatment got stopped because the person died, this flag will be 1.
      Otherwise it will be 0.
+  6. ``CD4atARTstart``: The value of the CD4 count of this person right before the treatment started.

 Settings log
 ^^^^^^^^^^^^